-From basic negotiations, to "cash for keys", to threats of eviction, most tenants don't want to have an eviction on their record and many voluntarily leave.
-We realize that hiring an attorney for an eviction is NOT the first option.
-Attempting to work with your tenant is usually best.
+From basic negotiations, to warnings of eviction, to "cash for keys", most tenants do not want to have an eviction or judgment on their record and many voluntarily leave.
+Hiring an attorney for an eviction is NOT the FIRST option, but when you have a problem tenant it may be the BEST option.